rdgao/rdgao.github.io/_posts/2014-06-22-book-thoughts-the-fault-in-our-stars.md

 ---
-title: 'Book Thoughts: The Fault In Our Stars'
+title: 'The Fault In Our Stars.'
-categories:
-- Readings
-tags: []
+tags: [Readings]
 status: publish
 type: post
 published: true
-meta: {}
+categories: []
+header:
+  overlay_image: /assets/images/blog/default_header.jpg
+  overlay_filter: rgba(0,0,0,0.2)
+  #teaser: /assets/images/blog/default_header.jpg

+excerpt: "Reading TFIOS as a 23-year old male is like watching the Dark Knight trilogy but not knowing who the fuck Batman is and not caring about the action, while appreciating the chaos and struggle."
 ---

-June 16

 I picked up The Fault In Our Stars by John Green (NERDFIGHTER) in hopes of finishing it this week so I (we, really) can watch the movie.
 I'm on chapter 4 right now and I've got some mixed feelings about it.
 Let me preface this by